The Eminent Choice for Healthcare dnv gl logo DNV GL/NIAHO Accredited facility.

 If a disc in the cervical, thoracic, or lumbar spine is damaged beyond repair, a surgeon may decide to remove the entire thing and replace it with an artificial disc.
 Artificial disc replacement is a common alternative to spinal fusion surgery.
 This procedure will allow the patient to have the same spinal flexibility as before (unlike spinal fusion), but with far less pain.

-A spinal laminectomy is also called a spinal decompression procedure, because it’s reserved for patients with spinal stenosis.
+A laminectomy is also called a spinal decompression procedure, because it’s reserved for patients with spinal stenosis.
 Surgeons will relieve pressure on the spinal cord and surrounding nerve roots by removing some or all of the lamina (vertebral bone), as well as bone spurs.
-Relieving pressure on a specific spinal nerve can completely relieve a patient’s pain, muscle weakness, numbness, and tingling.
+Relieving pressure on a specific spinal nerve may completely relieve a patient’s pain, muscle weakness, numbness, and tingling.

-In this day and age, advanced technology is allowing spinal surgeons to resort to minimally invasive spine surgery for the sake of less pain and a faster recovery.
 The most common minimally invasive procedures we offer at Eminent Medical Center are transforaminal lumbar interbody fusion (TLIF) and lateral lumbar interbody fusion (LLIF).

 During these procedures, a surgeon will make small incisions in the problem area of the spine and insert a tool called a tubular retractor, which is basically a thin tube that allows the surgeon to gently push aside surrounding soft tissue and insert tools to work on an isolated section of the spine.